cloudydeno/docker-registry-client/README.md

 ## Usage

-If you know, for example, that you are only dealing with a v2 Docker Registry, then simple usage will look like this:
+Simple usage will look like this:

 ```typescript
 import { createClient } from 'https://deno.land/x/docker_registry_client/registry-client-v2.ts';